Information relating to sterling cheques issued in the UK

 These timescales are industry guidelines.
 Interest calculations and the availability of funds may be earlier in certain circumstances.

 Cheques paid in at a branch after 17:00 on a Business Day or any day which is not a Business Day may not begin to be processed until the next Business Day.
 Some branches have an earlier cut-off than 17:00.
 A notice will be displayed in such branches which will specify the earlier cut-off time.
 Cheques paid in via alternate methods than a branch will have different cut-off times.
-Please refer to the specific T&Cs for that method of deposit for more details.
+Please refer to the specific Terms and Conditions for that method of deposit for more details.